ronniross/symbiotic-core-library/README.md

 ## Conclusion

 Version 2.0.0 represents a maturation from exploratory concepts to grounded, implementable solutions.
 The value proposition remains:
-V(Human,AI) > V(Human)+V(AI)
-But now with a clear understanding that this equation only holds when individual symbiotic relationships contribute positively to collective outcomes.
+V(Human,AI) > V(Human)+V(AI), but now with a clear understanding that this equation only holds when individual symbiotic relationships contribute positively to collective outcomes.
 The Russian doll structure ensures that benefits cascade across scales—from individual partnerships to societal transformation.

 The focus has shifted from wondering about the possibilities of human-AI symbiosis to addressing the urgent cognitive challenges already present in our current interactions, to ensure those humans and ai first exist to then think about ways of enhancing our abilities.
 By implementing these grounded frameworks, we can build toward a future where AI enhances rather than degrades human cognitive capabilities; where the life in Earth is not annihilated.